YavuzDev/slide-puzzle/README.md

-A slize puzzle game made in Flutter.
+A slide puzzle game made in Flutter.

 The game can be found here: https://emrage.github.io/slide-puzzle/#/